 Are Medical Assistants in High Demand?

 Yes!
-According to the Bureau of Labor Statistics, employment of medical assistants is projected to increase by 29% until 2026 (1).
+According to the Bureau of Labor Statistics, employment of medical assistants projected to grow 23 percent from 2018 to 2028 (1).
 This means there are more employment opportunities for you to choose from.
 As people continue to age and need preventive care, physicians will be looking at you to help keep everything running smoothly.
 You’ll have the chance to spearhead clinical tasks and provide patients with excellent care.

 In 2016 there were over 630,000 medical assistant job openings (2).
 Since the field is experiencing job growth you can choose a healthcare setting that fits your interests.
 If you have compassion for working with the elderly why not pursue employment in a nursing home?
 With the medical assistant growth in today’s society, you could also explore job opportunities in office environments such as outpatient clinics, doctors offices or hospitals.